grasbrook-cityscope/GRACIO-docs/README.md

 That means we need:
 - a database storing property dictionaries to the hashes
-- a service translating hashes to dictionaries and vice-versa, so other software components (front-end, simulation modules) don't have to know the database structure
+- a service translating hashes to dictionaries and vice-versa, so other software components (front-end, simulation modules) don't have to know the database structure or hashing method

 Also, the names and the possible values and the conditions of properties have to be specifically defined and immutable!
 Otherwise the front-end doesn't know what UI-elements to display and the simulation models don't know what values they can work with.